Wally-xyz/twitter-demo-backend/README.md

 - [Run the Alembic migrations](https://alembic.sqlalchemy.org/en/latest/tutorial.html#running-our-first-migration):
 - `alembic upgrade head`
 - You should now be ready to run the application!
+- NOTE - For creating new ALembic migrations, you will need to export DB_PASSWORD
+- Then you should be able to run `alembic revision --autogenerate -m "create media table"`

 ### Authentication